nkudinov/apache_spark_pptx/README.md

 # apache_spark_pptx
 The idea behind the files:
-Learn Apache spark from source code
+Learn Apache Spark from source code